Reviews (Page 2)

 -

-Kirby and the Forgotten Land review – Almost a complete mouthful
+Mouth feel Kirby and the Forgotten Land review – Almost a complete mouthful

 Kirby goes fully 3D and brings along a new gimmick, but doesn’t quite reach the level of Nintendo’s platform king.